wp-plugins/languageswitcher/readme.txt

 * [feature] i18n with german language support
 * [feedback] option to upper case first letter in switch element
 * [code] singleton pattern
+* [code] javascript prepared to handle more than two languages

 = 0.1.3 =
 * [bug] hiding wrong elements when using spans disabled